panchicore/terrorevents-map/README.md

 - ~~Extract space (locations mentioned in the tweet)~~
 - Extract perpetrators (terrorist entities mentioned in the tweet)
 - Perform sentimental analisys: index of terror.
+- Change mapbox geocoding for free geonames geo-search powered by elasticsearch.

 #### Please fork and contribute.